- What is it?

 Danazol.
 This reproductive hormone is a synthetic form of a male hormone (androgen) and is available as Danocrine.
 It is used to treat endometriosis and works by directly suppressing endometrial tissue and suppressing ovarian hormone production.
 A woman taking danazol will typically not ovulate or get regular periods.
 Side effects may include weight gain, hair growth and acne, among others.
 Some of the side effects are reversible.
 Danazol is typically given for six to nine months at a time.
 Danazol is not a contraceptive agent, and it is critical that any woman taking this drug also use a barrier contraceptive (condoms, diaphragm, IUD) if she is sexually active.

 Aromatase inhibitors.
-This class of drugs inhibits the actions of the enzyme which forms estrogen in the body and can block the growth of endometriosis.
+This class of drugs inhibits the actions of one of the enzymes that forms estrogen in the body and can block the growth of endometriosis.
 It is important to understand that this class of drugs is not approved for use in the treatment of endometriosis by the U.S. Food and Drug Administration; it is under investigation.
 Side effects include hot flushes, bone loss and the potential for increased risk of birth defects if a woman conceives while taking these medications and remains on them.
 Their use should be limited to women participating in research trials or after obtaining written consent from a physician who is thoroughly familiar with this class of drugs.

 Surgical.
 The goal of any surgical procedure should be to remove endometriotic tissue and scar tissue.
 Hormonal therapies may be prescribed together with the more conservative surgical procedures.